-Once you have all of your decoupage supplies gathered, you can start on your project by following along with this easy directions.
-As with any craft project, you should read through and understand all of these instructions before starting.
+Once you've gathered all of your supplies, you can start on your project by following along with these easy directions.
+As with any craft project, you should read through and understand all of the instructions before starting.

 Cut out the pictures you are going to use.
 It helps to use an X-Acto knife to cut out the paper pieces that have quite a bit of intricate detail.